willemkokke/cpython-maya-2.7.11/README.md

    to the repository.
  - Added a README.md with an explanation of why this madness exists.
  - Updated the openssl version used during the build to openssl-1.0.2h
+ - Updated the sqlite version used during the build to sqlite-3.14.2.0

 License information
 -------------------